trailheadapps/purealoe/README.md

 # Pure Aloe App

+Pure Aloe is a  sample application that demonstrates the power of the Salesforce Platform to build modern apps fast.
+It is a rebranded and anonymized version of the application showcased during the Dreamforce 17 developer keynote.

+## Installation Instructions

 In the commands below, terms wrapped in \*asterisks\* signify places where you'll need to replace the dummy text we're providing with values that match your Salesforce DX setup.

-## Installation Instructions

 1. Authenticate with your hub org (if not already done)
     ```